huggingface/blog/audio-datasets.md

 hood.

 Let's take the example of loading the [GigaSpeech](https://huggingface.co/datasets/speechcolab/gigaspeech) dataset from Speech Colab.
-GigaSpeech is a relatively recent speech recognition dataset for benchmarking academic speech systems, and is one of many datasets available through the Hugging Face Hub.
+GigaSpeech is a relatively recent speech recognition dataset for benchmarking academic speech systems and is one of many datasets available through the Hugging Face Hub.

-To load the GigaSpeech dataset, we simply have to specify the dataset's identifier to the `load_dataset` function.
-GigaSpeech comes in five different split sizes, ranging from `xs` (10 hours) to `xl` (10,000 hours).
+To load the GigaSpeech dataset, we simply have to specify the dataset's identifier `speechcolab/gigaspeech` to the [`load_dataset`](https://huggingface.co/docs/datasets/loading#load) function.
+GigaSpeech comes in five different split sizes, ranging from `xs` (10 hours) to `xl`(10,000 hours).
 For the purpose of this tutorial, we'll load the smallest of these splits:

 ```python
 from datasets import load_dataset